cran-task-views/WebTechnologies/WebTechnologies.md

   - `r pkg("rerddap")`: A
-    generic R client to interact with any ERDDAP instance, which is a special case of OPeNDAP (<https://en.wikipedia.org/wiki/OPeNDAP>), or *Open-
-    source Project for a Network Data Access Protocol*.
+    generic R client to interact with any ERDDAP instance, which is a special case of OPeNDAP (<https://en.wikipedia.org/wiki/OPeNDAP>), or *Open-source Project for a Network Data Access Protocol*.
 Allows user to swap out the base URL to use any ERDDAP instance.

   - `r pkg("RStripe")`